goderich/dissertation/dissertation.md

 | mes     | mabaiy     | marig        | 'to buy (AV)'            |
 | bes-un  | bays-un    | bərig-i      | 'to buy (PV)'            |

-The first set Li identified are word-medial correspondences between /s/ in Atayal and /y/ in Seediq, specifically between the vowels i\_a (except in the word 'yesterday').
+The first set Li identified are word-medial correspondences between /s/ in Atayal and \<y\> /j/ in Seediq, specifically between the vowels i\_a (except in the word 'yesterday').
 The second are word-medial correspondences of /s/ in Atayal and /g/ in Seediq between other vowels.
-The third set are word-final correspondences of /y/ in Atayal except Skikun, /s/ in Skikun, and /g/ or /y/ in Seediq, depending on the dialect.
+The third set are word-final correspondences of \<y\> /j/ in Atayal except Skikun, /s/ in Skikun, and /g/ or \<y\> /j/ in Seediq, depending on the dialect.

 If we start with word-final correspondences, we see the following pattern: they always occur following the vowel /i/, and all of Li's examples are in verbs with consonantal alternations in Atayal.
 Here, Li uses Skikun as crucial evidence to reconstruct this protophoneme.
 However, as explained in @sec:paradigm-leveling, **Skikun has a very strong tendency to level out consonant alternations in verbal paradigms**.
 Li's correspondences of Proto-Atayalic \*g in final position after \*i are identical to those of \*g', except for the Skikun reflex, but all the correspondences of \*g are found in nominal roots, i.e. roots that do not take suffixes, for example \*bunaqig 'sand'.